 These instructions may refer to the department's income tax procedures and rulings for more information.
-To view or print these, go to our website and click on Reports and Legal Research then click on Legal Research and select a document and category type from the drop down menus.
+To view or print these, go to our website select Reports, Statistics and Legal Research from the main menu then click on Legal Research and select a document and category type from the drop down menus.